jcftang/jcftang.github.com/source/_posts/2012-07-06-installing-ceph-on-sl6.markdown

 	 NOTE: a copy of the executable, or `objdump -rdS <executable>` is needed to interpret this.

 	--- end dump of recent events ---

+I've logged the error message on the ceph-devel mailing list, I don't have time to poke at this problem right now.
+I need to recreate this scenario in a VM on my laptop so I can play with this on the plane when I'm going to Open Repositories 2012 this weekend.